macs3-project/MACS/README.md

 simply: *where we can find significant reads coverage than the random background*.

-## Recent Changes for MACS (3.0.0)
+##  Changes for MACS (3.0.0)

-1) Speed/memory optimization.
-Use the cykhash to replace python dictionary.
-Use buffer (10MB) to read and parse input file (not available for BAM file parser).
-And many optimization tweaks.
-We added memory monitoring to the runtime messages.

-2) Call variants in peak regions directly from BAM files.
+1) Call variants in peak regions directly from BAM files.
 The function was originally developed under code name SAPPER.
-Now SAPPER has been merged into MACS.
-Also, `simde` has been added as a submodule in order to support fermi-lite library under non-x64 architectures.
+Now SAPPER has been merged into MACS as the `callvar` command.
+It can be used to call SNVs and small INDELs directly from alignment files for ChIP-seq or ATAC-seq.
+We call `fermi-lite` to assemble the DNA sequence at the enriched genomic regions (binding sites or accessible DNA) and to refine the alignment when necessary.
+We added `simde` as	a submodule in order to support fermi-lite library under non-x64 architectures.

-3) HMMRATAC module is added.
+2) HMMRATAC module is added as subcommand `hmmratac`.
 HMMRATAC is a dedicated software to analyze ATAC-seq data.
-The basic idea behind HMMRATAC is to digest ATAC-seq data according to the fragment length of read pairs into four signal tracks: short fragments, mononucleosomal fragments, di-nucleosomal fragments and tri-nucleosomal fragments.
+The basic idea behind HMMRATAC is to digest ATAC-seq data according to the fragment length of read pairs into four signal tracks: short fragments, mono-nucleosomal fragments, di-nucleosomal fragments and tri-nucleosomal fragments.
 Then integrate the four tracks again using Hidden Markov Model to consider three hidden states: open region, nucleosomal region, and background region.
 The orginal paper was published in 2019 written in JAVA, by Evan Tarbell.
 We implemented it in Python/Cython and optimize the whole process using existing MACS functions and hmmlearn.
 Now it can run much faster than the original JAVA version.
-Note: evaluation of the peak calling results is underway.
+Note: evaluation of the peak calling results is still underway.

+3) Speed/memory optimization.
+Use the cykhash to replace python dictionary.
+Use buffer (10MB) to read and parse input file (not available for BAM file parser).
+And many optimization tweaks.
+We added memory monitoring to the runtime messages.

+4) R wrappers for MACS -- MACSr for bioconductor.

-4) Code cleanup.
+5) Code cleanup.
 Reorganize source codes.

-5) Unit testing.
+6) Unit testing.

-6) R wrappers for MACS -- MACSr

 7) Switch to Github Action for CI, support multi-arch testing including x64, armv7, aarch64, s390x and ppc64le.
 We also test on